andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - To create a cross-stack reference:
     - use the Export Output field to flag the value of a resource output for export.
     - then, use the Fn::ImportValue intrinsic function to import the value.
+  - Drift detection:
+    - Compares a stack’s current state of resources with their expected state as defined in the CloudFormation template.
+    - helpts with detecting unintended or unauthorized changes outside of CloudFormation.
+  - Scenario: automating AMI ID updates in AWS CloudFormation templates to always use the latest
+    - Solution: Use AWS Systems Manager Parameter Store with public parameters for AMIs.
+    - Notes:
+      - By default, CloudFormation templates use static AMI IDs, which must be manually updated whenever new versions are released — not scalable for frequent deployments.
+      - ```
+        Parameters:
+          LatestAmiId:
+          Type: 'AWS::SSM::Parameter::Value<AWS::EC2::Image::Id>'
+          Default: '/aws/service/ami-amazon-linux-latest/al2023-ami-kernel-default-x86_64'
+        Resources:
+          MyInstance:
+            Type: AWS::EC2::Instance
+            Properties:
+            ImageId: !Ref LatestAmiId
+            InstanceType: t3.micro
+        ```
+      - The Parameters section in the output for Describe API will show an additional ‘ResolvedValue’ field that contains the resolved value of the Systems Manager parameter that was used for the last stack operation.
+  - Dynamic references:
+    - reference external values that are stored and managed in other services, such as the AWS Systems Manager Parameter Store or AWS Secrets Manager
+    - ex: Password: '{{resolve:ssm-secure:IAMUserPassword:10}}' - version 10

 - Security tools:
   - IAM Access Analyzer: